kishlaykiku/stupid-dice-game/README.md

 Not complete yet.
 - JS stuff remaining.
-- Will probably try to refactor css file.
+- Will probably try to refactor the CSS file.